I-Percy/Google-Search-Screenshots/README.md

 ## Notes

-- The screenshot is a **full-page** capture, so the resulting image can be quite tall — that's expected.
+- The screenshot is a **full-page** capture, so the resulting image can be quite tall.
 - Before capturing, the tool scrolls the page top-to-bottom so lazy-loaded content (images, the AI Overview, later results) fully renders, then returns to the top for a clean image.
 - If the search engine shows a cookie/consent page, the script tries to click through it automatically.
 - Colons are avoided in file names so the timestamps work on Windows, macOS, and Linux.